Haskell logo CIS 5520: Advanced Programming

 > isRootBlack (Root t) = color t == B

-contain the same number of black nodes.
-(Define this yourself, making sure that your test passes forgood1
+1. For all nodes in the tree, all downward paths from the node to E contain the same number of black nodes.
+(Define this yourself, making sure that your test passes for good1 and fails for bad2.)

 > consistentBlackHeight :: RBT a -> Bool